CenturyLinkCloud/APIDocs/README.md

 ### Links (API doc to API doc)

-Links to should follow this format:
+Links to other articles should follow this format:

 ```
 [Link Text](../category/api-doc-name.md)